-We constantly review our performance framework to ensure it remains a useful tool with which to manage the work of the Office.
-In 2022-23, we reviewed our performance measures and the updated framework strengthens links between our purpose, key activities and performance.
+We constantly review our performance framework to ensure it remains a useful tool with which to manage work.
+In 2022-23, the Inspector-General reviewed the office's performance measures and the updated framework to strengthen the links between purpose, key activities and performance.